The initial bit just didn't seem right (October)

 So, I left it and continued to ride her in her halter with 2 reins, then decided to try her in a loaned bosal and mecate (that fits her well) -a bitless option.
 The idea was to introduce a bit later on in her education when her mouth and teeth had all settled down, and her responses without a bit were light.
 I really like the bosal.
 It translates from the halter and groundwork we've done, and she is getting quite light on it, so this feels like a great place to develop more feel.
 I really want the rein aids to be secondary to seat cues, and if we can get lightness down the rein without a bit, I say that's a great place to start.

 So 6 months later, after another dentist appointment, more time in ridden education, and greater mental and physical maturity, and I felt it was time to re-try bitting.
 I had a highly qualified bit and bridle fitter come and do a thorough assessment, was MUCH clearer about what my expectations were, and was really happy with her assessment and recommendations.
-In trying out the bit on her newly fitted bridle, Sky seems more settled in it, so I'm hoping she will be 'bilingual' and go happily bitless and bitted.
+We tried out the bit on her newly fitted bridle, and I'm hoping she will be 'bilingual' and go happily bitless and bitted.